 Source Code – Download Zip Files

 RAMP zip file – This is the final source code for Arduino and ATmega32/32A/32L with music response for the RAMP series single colour controller boards.
-There are many other utilities like init_AVR to set the fuse bits and flash_AVR to transfer the code to an ATmega32 microcontroller, a Processing sketch to do FFT spectrum analysis on music playing on a PC and displaying the response on the cube, and many other utilitis from around the web.
+There are many other utilities like init_AVR to set the fuse bits and flash_AVR to transfer the code to an ATmega32 microcontroller, a Processing sketch to do FFT spectrum analysis on music playing on a PC and displaying the response on the cube, and many other utilities from around the web.
+Also you’ll find the Windows drivers for the USBASP and USBTiny here.

 RGBCubeMK4_with_timing_fix.zip – This is Nick Schulze’s original source code with the necessary timing fix to make it work on the DM13A chips.